By Edmundo L.Andrews

 Last month, the central bank lowered the funds rate as far as it could, to a tight range between zero and a quarter of a percent.
 Since the Fed cannot push the rate below zero, it has been relying more intensively on its various new programs as a tool for pumping money straight into the economy.

-To push down interest rates on mortgages, the central bank began a program earlier this month to buy $500 billion in mortgage-backed securities issued by
+To push down interest rates on mortgages, the central bank began a program earlier this month to buy $500 billion in mortgage-backed securities issued by Fannie Mae, Freddie Mac and the federal agencies.

 Buying large volumes of a security pushes up its price in the market, which leads to lower yields or interest rates.
 Thus far, the Fed has bought about $53 billion of the securities.
 But rates for the kind of traditional mortgages that Fannie and Freddie guarantee dropped sharply and stayed low as soon as the Fed announced plans for the program in late November.